sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 184. ### What are the main features of Redux Form?
+     Some of the main features of Redux Form are:

        1. Field values persistence via Redux store.
        2. Validation (sync/async) and submission.